-In Review your backup settings screen, click Change schedule link.
+In the Review your backup settings screen, click Change schedule link.
 By default, Windows Backup runs weekly (every Sunday), but what we really need is a daily backup.
 Don't worry, only the first backup will take long time (up to several hours), but the next ones will be incremental backups and normally just around 20 minutes long (unless you've added several gigabytes of data to your drives).

-Please remember to have your external hard disk or USB flash drive connected at that time each and every day!
+Please remember to have your external hard disk or USB flash drive connected at that time each and every day.

 Click OK to accept changes.